New York Philharmonic marks ‘homecoming’ after pandemic cancellations | Malay Mail

 Kathy Greene, a Philharmonic violinist for 30 years, told AFP she feels the orchestra members “are an important part of bringing New York back to normalcy, even though it’s starting very slowly, and it’s still very tentative.”

-“We are aiming in the right direction — this is a very optimistic and exciting new beginning and we hope that things will grow from here,” she said. — AFP
+“We are aiming in the right direction — this is a very optimistic and exciting new beginning and we hope that things will grow from here,” she said. — ETX Studio